-- 5.45 New South Wales, Queensland, Western Australia, Tasmania, the ACT and the Northern Territory provide for routine use of CCTV by child complainants in sexual offence cases596 and similar provisions apply in England.
+- 5.45 New South Wales, Queensland, Western Australia, Tasmania, the ACT and the Northern Territory provide for routine use of CCTV by child complainants in sexual offence cases 596 and similar provisions apply in England.
 Our recommendation will ensure that child witnesses in Victoria are treated in the same way as in most other States and Territories. - 5.46 In Western Australia, provision for use of CCTV was part of a package of reforms designed to meet the needs of child complainants, which according to Judge Yeats 'have been grasped with enthusiasm and have become part of [the] legal culture'.
-597 The Commission's enquiries show that despite initial concerns, Western Australian judges, prosecutors and defence counsel now support children giving their evidence in this way, 598 though some judges 599 emphasised the need for good quality technical and trained operators to manage it.
+The Commission's enquiries show that despite initial concerns, Western Australian judges, prosecutors and defence counsel now support children giving their evidence in this way, though some judges emphasised the need for good quality technical and trained operators to manage it.
 An formal evaluation of the system, which included an exit survey of jurors in 13 trials, was very positive.
-600 The only reservation was that almost half of the jurors found it difficult to judge the size of the child witness and more than a quarter found it difficult to judge the child's age.
-As a result, the transmission procedure was changed to give the jury a view of the child coming into the remote room with a court officer so that the whole of the child can be seen and the jury can judge the child's size. - 596 Evidence (Miscellaneous Provisions) Act 1991, Republication No 10 (ACT) s 8(1)(b); Evidence Act (NT) as in force 1 January 2004 ss.21A(2)(a); Evidence (Children) Act 1997 (NSW) s 18; Evidence Act 1977 (Qld) s 21AB, s 21AP (normally the child's evidence is to be pre-recorded at a special hearing; if this does not occur the child must normally give evidence by CCTV); Evidence (Children and Special Witnesses) Act (2001) (Tas) provision s 6(1). - 597 (Her Honour Judge) Mary Ann Yeats, 'Alternative Arrangements for Giving Evidence: A Judicial Perspective' (Paper presented at the Children as Witnesses Workshop, 14 November 2003, Melbourne) 2. - Notes of meeting with members of the Criminal Bar on 9 May 2003; meeting with His Honour Chief Judge Hammond on 8 May 2003; meeting with His Honour Judge Jackson on 8 May 2003; meeting with Legal Aid on 9 May 2003; meeting with Prosecutors on 8 May 2003. - 599 Meeting with His Honour Chief Judge Hammond on 8 May 2003; meeting with His Honour Judge Jackson on 8 May 2003. - Ministry of Justice, Child Witnesses and Jury Trials: An Evaluation of the Use of Closed Circuit Television and Removable Screens in Western Australia (1996).
-Only 16 of the 109 jurors thought it would have been easier to reach a verdict if they had seen the child in the courtroom.
+The only reservation was that almost half of the jurors found it difficult to judge the size of the child witness and more than a quarter found it difficult to judge the child's age.
+As a result, the transmission procedure was changed to give the jury a view of the child coming into the remote room with a court officer so that the whole of the child can be seen and the jury can judge the child's size.